s-pangburn/verbal-summator/README.md

 ## Setup

-After cloning the repository, navigate to the directory in your terminal and run `pip install -r requirements.txt`.
+After cloning the repository, navigate to the directory in your terminal and run `pip install -r requirements.txt`

-If terminal commands are not comfortable for you, feel free to install PyGame separately. **Make sure you are running Python 2.2**
+If terminal commands are not comfortable for you, [install PyGame yourself from this page](https://www.pygame.org/download.shtml). **Make sure you are running Python 2.7**

 ### IMPORTANT FILES